Skip to main content

 The workflow result and logs are available from the GitHub Actions page.

-• keep the pre-release button enabled
+• Keep the pre-release button enabled

-• do not enable Discussions yet
+• Do not enable Discussions yet

-• click the Publish release button
+• Click the Publish release button

 Prepare a new blog post

-• check and possibly update the website/blog/_templates/blog-post-release-part-[12]-liquid.md
+• Check and possibly update the website/blog/_templates/blog-post*-release-liquid.mdx

-xpm run generate-website-blog-post -C ~/Work/xpack-dev-tools/windows-build-tools-xpack.git/build-assets
+npm run generate-website-blog-post -C ~/Work/xpack-dev-tools/windows-build-tools-xpack.git/website

-• edit the front matter properties
+• Edit the front matter properties (the description property)

-• select the correct summary
+• Select the correct summary (maintenance vs. new release)

-• commit with blog post release 4.4.1-3 published
+• Commit with the message website: blog post release 4.4.1-3.1 published

 Update the web install page

-• check and possibly update the output of the --version runs in
+• Check and possibly update the output of the --version runs in

-• website/docs/install/_automatic-install-quick-test.mdx
+• website/docs/install/_project/_automatic-install-quick-test.mdx

-• website/docs/install/_manual-install-quick-test.mdx
+• website/docs/install/_project/_manual-install-quick-test.mdx

-• open the package.json file
+• Open the top package.json file

-• check if the links in the bin property cover the actual binaries
+• Check if the links in the bin property cover the actual binaries

-• if necessary, also check on Windows
+• If necessary, also check on Windows

 Update the package.json list of binaries

-• select the xpack-development branch
+• Select the xpack-development branch

-• run the update-package-binaries xPack action:
+• Execute the update-package-binaries xpm action:

 xpm run update-package-binaries -C ~/Work/xpack-dev-tools/windows-build-tools-xpack.git/build-assets

-• open the top package.json file
+• Open the top package.json file

-• check the baseUrl: it should match the file URLs (including the tag/version); no terminating / is required
+• Check the baseUrl: it should match the file URLs (including the tag/version); no terminating / is required

-• from the release, check the SHA & file names
+• From the release, check the SHA & file names

-• compare the SHA sums with those shown by cat *.sha
+• Compare the SHA sums with those shown by cat *.sha

-• check the executable names
+• Check the executable names

-• select the xpack-development branch
+• Switch to the xpack-development branch

-• update CHANGELOG.md, add a line like * v4.4.1-3 published on npmjs.com
+• Update CHANGELOG.md, add a line such as * v4.4.1-3.1 published on npmjs.com

-• commit with a message like CHANGELOG: publish npm v4.4.1-3.1
+• Commit with the message CHANGELOG: publish npm v4.4.1-3.1

 npm version 4.4.1-3.1

-npm publish --tag test
+npm publish --tag next

 Test if the binaries can be installed with xpm

-Run the trigger-workflow-test-xpm xPack action:
+Execute the trigger-workflow-test-xpm xpm action:

 xpm run trigger-workflow-test-xpm -C ~/Work/xpack-dev-tools/windows-build-tools-xpack.git/build-assets